hotosm/docs/docs/e2e/overview.md

   geoms.

-🚧 We should assess if we need this step, or the input from a single experienced 🚧 validator directly in fAIr would be good enough.
+🚧 We should assess if we need this step, or the input from a single experienced validator directly in fAIr would be good enough.

+🚧 Can iD Editor be used to split buildings nicely?
+Is this a good workflow?

 ### 6. Process Final Features in fAIr